FidelCoder/ArbitrumPulse/code-snippets/orbit/README.md

 # Orbit Chain Demonstration Scripts

-This directory contains JavaScript/TypeScript scripts that demonstrate Arbitrum Orbit Chain (Layer 3) setup and interaction, tailored for local African use cases as part of the Arbitrum Pulse bootcamp curriculum.
+This directory contains JavaScript scripts that demonstrate Arbitrum Orbit Chain (Layer 3) setup and interaction, tailored for local African use cases as part of the Arbitrum Pulse bootcamp curriculum.

 ## Available Demonstrations